-Ever since moving to Houston, I’ve been passionately involved in the city’s literary scene.
-In 2015, I co-founded Writefest, a festival, workshop, and literary journal fair for new and emerging writers, and served as Festival Director in it’s first two years.
+Ever since moving to Houston, I’ve been passionately involved in the city’s literary world.
 In early 2017, I co-founded Fuente Collective, an organization for writers and other artists that believes in experimentation, collaboration, and hybridity as important creative drivers.
-Through FuenteCo, I help to build a diverse program of retreats and events that focus less on how-to instruction and more on encouraging people to generate new creative ideas and work, connecting them to their creativity in new and exciting ways, and freeing them from self-censorship and the ruts they’re stuck in.
+Through FuenteCo, I help to build a diverse program of retreats and events that focus less on how-to instruction and more on encouraging people to generate new creative ideas and work, connecting them to their creativity in unusual and exciting ways, and freeing them from self-censorship and the ruts they’re stuck in.
 You can learn more about FuenteCo and our upcoming events here.
 I also co-founded and acted as Festival Director for Writefest, Houston’s Emerging Writers Festival, from 2015-2017.